 first of many miracles, known as the Wedding (or the Wine) Miracle.

 The Mount of Beatitudes awaits us right ahead, specifying a very significant stage in Jesus’ life.
-This is where jesus delivered the famous and quintessential Sermon on the Mount.
+This is where Jesus delivered the famous and quintessential Sermon on the Mount.
 We’ll visit the beautiful church that the architect Antonio Barluzzi built eighty years ago.

 We will try to understand together why this place, more than any other, is so important to all the different Christian denominations.

-Sea of Galilee boat tours are known worldwide.
+Sea of Galilee boat tours is known worldwide.
 The shimmering blue waters of the Galilee beckon sailors, bathers and hikers alike.
 Our tour will lead us to Tabgha which lies on the sea’s shore.
 This is a wonderful backdrop for our visit to the Church of the Multiplication, where Jesus performed the notable miracle of the Loaves and Fishes.

 However, Capernaum is our main stop for the day.
 This is not only the village where Jesus spent three years of his life, residing in the house of St. Peter’s mother-in-law.
 It is also the place where Jesus took a crucial step in the eyes of many.
 This is where Jesus set up his own ministry.